 I did conform, at first.
 Too bloody terrified not to.
 In the summer of 2010 I had the surgery to remove the tumour.
 Afterwards, I went with my husband to our favourite Greek Island to relax, to swim in the Mediterranean sea and walk barefoot on the beach.
 I returned home calmer, stronger, tanned and ready for the next phase.

 As Autumn crept closer, so did the chemo and the rebel in me began to stir.
 Grim-faced nurses informed me I would lose all my hair (everywhere!) and that I would be open to infection so I was to stay indoors on ‘bad’ weeks, not to do any gardening, and to keep warm.

-Well, I did lose all of my hair, yet from my first chemo session in September to my last on Christmas Eve I ignored most of the advice.
-Sure, on days when vomiting was my main activity, I stayed put and rested, but as soon as it stopped I began gardening.
+Well, I did lose all of my hair, and it was devastating, yet from my first chemo session in September to my last on Christmas Eve I ignored most of the other advice.
+Sure, on days when vomiting was my main pastime, I stayed put and rested, but as soon as I stopped throwing up I began gardening.
 Pruning and weeding became my mission, getting rid of the old and dead, anything that stopped and stifled new growth.
 Just as I was doing with my mind.
 Being in nature felt instinctive.
 I didn’t know then that trees actually release chemicals that stimulate natural killer T cells – part of our immune response that not only kill viruses but cancer cells too.

 As winter approached, so did the snow and ice as we experienced the worst November and December I could remember.
 On my ‘bad’ days I watched how beautiful the world looked, covered in white from my window.
 When I had the energy, I walked miles.
 I heaved on my red wellies and headed for the local nature reserve.
 There’s something really mindful about crunching through snow, something peaceful about watching a frozen lake and something magical about winter sunlight through the bare branches.